-- Unit 1 In this unit you will be devising from a starting point from the exam board.
-You will complete written coursework based on the performance and your creative journey. - Unit 2 In this unit you are asked to take part in a showcase using a variety of Drama Conventions based on a play text.
-To back up your practical work, you will write a short justification. - Unit 3 This is a written examination where you will be asked to study a text and answer questions based on the possible performance of this play.
+Unit 1 - In this unit you will be devising from a starting point from the exam board.
+You will complete written coursework based on the performance and your creative journey.
+You can choose whether to take an Acting or Design option in this unit

+Unit 2 - In this unit you are asked to take part in a showcase using a variety of Drama Conventions based on a play text.
+To back up your practical work, you will write a short justification, you can choose whether to take an Acting or Design option in this unit

+Unit 3 - This is a written examination where you will be asked to study a text and answer questions based on the possible performance of this play.
 You will also review live theatre.
+You will be writing from the point of view of an Actor, Director, Designer and Reviewer in this unit.